 Especially when a witch is just beginning her journey in Wicca, she may wonder whether she's missing out on something . . .
 Should she practice solitary?
 Should she join a group?
 Just what do those mysterious others do?

-There are three basic forms for the practice of Wicca: coven, circle, and solitary Wicca practice.
+There are three basic forms for the practice of Wicca: Coven, Circle, and solitary Wicca practice.

-Much is made in the media - and Christianity - of Wiccan covens.
-In contrast, few witches make any fuss about it.
+Much is made in the media - and Christianity - of Wiccan Covens.
+In contrast, few Witches make any fuss about it.

-There are as many ways to practice Wicca as there are witches.
+There are as many ways to practice Wicca as there are Witches.
 Some people practice with others.
 These groups can be "closed" or "open."
 And some people practice on their own.

 Each member generally practices on their own as well, coming together to celebrate the Moon and High Holy Days, as well as occasions like blessings and purifications.

-These groups are likely to be hierarchical, with degrees of initiation, High Priestesses and High Priests leading the group.
+Such groups are likely to be hierarchical, with degrees of initiation, High Priestesses and High Priests leading the group.

 This requires consistency, getting to know the people and how they work.
 It also requires a small membership.
-Too many people makes a group cumbersome, and sub-groups tend to form - which inhibits the communal energy.
+Too many people makes a group cumbersome, and sub-groups tend to form -- which inhibits the communal energy.